The happiest place on Earth is a lot bigger than you might think. After all, Walt’s reach extends beyond animated films and theme parks.

 During a merger or acquisition, you will need to determine whether you want to rebrand a company or maintain the original brand.

-Does your company have a strong presence in the market and a large audience?
+Does your company have a strong presence in the market and a broad audience?
 Is the acquired company lacking in these areas?
 If so, a complete rebrand under the monolithic or endorsed brand architecture could help give the acquired company a much-needed boost in brand awareness.

-However, if the acquired company already has a lot of brand equity, individual brand architecture might be the better fit.
+However, if the acquired company already has a lot of brand equity, the individual brand architecture might be the better fit.
 If a company already has a strong brand, it doesn’t usually make sense to rebrand it.

 Brand architecture allows you to set each company up for success and future growth.

 Brand architecture helps you develop precise messages for different target markets.